yorkie-team/dashboard/design/rpc-error-handling.md

 ### Non-Goals

-We only handle RPC errors here.
-Any rendering errors in components can be handled using error-boundary, etc.
+This document focuses exclusively on RPC error handling.
+Rendering errors in components can be handled using error-boundaries or other suitable approaches.

 ## Proposal Details